tamas-mate/volt-delta-15-landing/README.md

 Open [http://localhost:5173](http://localhost:5173) in your browser to view the project.

-#### Note on branding
+### Note on branding and asset use disclaimer

 Volt Labs and Delta 15 are fictional.
-All logos, icons, and visuals in the repo are original or generic, no third-party trademarks intended.
+All assets in this project are third-party placeholders used solely for learning/demonstration purposes (non-commercial).
+If you are a rights holder and would like credit added or an image removed, please contact me at **<tamasmate.dev@gmail.com>** and I’ll address it promptly.
+_No endorsement implied._

-#### Attribution
+### Attribution

 “Gaming Laptop” (<https://skfb.ly/6SuwL>) by **Vivien Deroche** is licensed under **CC BY 4.0**
 <https://creativecommons.org/licenses/by/4.0/>